Outlook: Winter 2021/2022

 degree of errors in my seasonal outlooks has been on a down trend for the past

-4-5 years.
-Knock on wood!
-I do like to keep these other tools close to my chest,
+Plains and northern Midwest.
+I do like to keep these other tools close to my

 I get into the regional breakdown, I would like to make a point.
 One

 note that I want to make about “average” is that it does not mean average

 for all of the season, but rather average for the season as a whole.
 It may mean